Thunderegg: Occurrence

 Thundereggs are found globally where conditions are optimal.
 In the US, Oregon is one of the most famous thunderegg locations.
 Germany is also an important center for thunderegg agates (especially sites like St Egidien and Gehlberg).
 Other places known for thundereggs include Ethiopia, Poland, Romania, Turkey, Mexico, Argentina, Canada, Mount Hay and Tamborine Mountain (Australia), and the Esterel massif (France).

 Formation

 Thundereggs are found in flows of rhyolite lava.
 They form in the lava from the action of water percolating through the porous rock carrying silica in solution.
 The deposits lined and filled the cavity, first with a darker matrix material, then an inner core of agate or chalcedony.
 The various colors come from differences in the minerals found in the soil and rock that the water has moved through.

 State rock designation

-On March 30, 1965, the thunderegg was designated as the Oregon state rock by a joint resolution of the Oregon Legislative Assembly.
+After an initiative by the Springfield Thunderegg Rock Club, on March 29, 1965, the thunderegg was designated as the Oregon state rock by a joint resolution of the Oregon Legislative Assembly.
 While thundereggs can be collected all over Oregon, the largest deposits are found in Crook, Jefferson, Malheur, Wasco and Wheeler counties.
 The world's largest thunderegg, a 1.75 ton specimen, is housed by the Rice Northwest Museum of Rocks and Minerals in Hillsboro, Oregon.